zozoheir/tinyllm/README.md

 ## ⚡ Classes
-The TinyLLM library consists of several key components that work together to facilitate the creation and management of Language Model Microservices (LLMs):
+The TinyLLM library consists of several key components that work together to operate and manage LLMs in prod:
 * **Function**: The base class for all LLM functions.
 It handles the execution of the LLM and the transition between different states in the LLM's lifecycle.
 * **FunctionStream**: The streaming equivalent of Function.
 * **Validator**: class to validate input and output data for LLM functions.